 First of all, like most things at the Wynn the Dining room is simply stunning.
 Like walking in a grand palatial banquet, adorned with bold flora patterns, Chinese iconography, and even a giant golden dragon.
 It’s a really beautiful location.

 Food-wise we are a bit torn.
 It is probably one of the finest Chinese restaurants we have dined in, but then the menu is all a bit too familiar.
-What is less familiar are the rather staggering prices attached to seemingly basic Chinese Staples. $35 General Tso’s Chicken, $45 Schesuam Prawns, $7 for Rice, and $188 for Peking Duck!
+What is less familiar are the rather staggering prices attached to seemingly basic Chinese Staples. $35 for General Tso’s Chicken, $45 for Schesuan Prawns, $7 for Rice, and $188 for Peking Duck!
 On top of this portions of your chosen dish are not exactly generous!

 However it is pretty fair t say whatever you choose, you are likely to experience the best version of this you have ever tried!
 On top of the wonderful presentation, the taste and balance of flavors are just about perfect and far far better than you find at your local Chinese restaurant.

 The Highpoint is the Stunning Peking duck presentation, It is incredibly expensive, but this is Peking Duck at the royalty end of the spectrum, the type presented to emperors and dignitaries of the highest honor.
-There is a set menu at $168 or our preferred option of the Peking Duck Menu that is $108 pp and comes with several duck dishes on top of the initial Imperial Duck presentation.
+There is a set menu at $168 or our preferred option of the Peking Duck Menu which is $108 pp and comes with several duck dishes on top of the initial Imperial Duck presentation.

 It is a wonderful restaurant but we are not sure the Judges would still be wowed by the presentation anymore.
 This feels like a restaurant not moving with the times and simply taking tried and true Chinese cuisine and just polishing it.
 This is not what MIchilin Judges look for and we feel it would have been demoted.